Kemp's Deed: Banks Peninsula

 The Crown walked away from the negotiations and seemed in no urgency to come back to the issue; the main objective of providing a harbour for the Canterbury Association settlement had been met.
-When the Imperial Parliament of the British Empire passed the Canterbury Land Settlement Act 1850, the unresolved status of the Akaroa district was not known.
+When the British parliament in London passed the Canterbury Land Settlement Act 1850, the unresolved status of the Akaroa district was not known.
 After the First Four Ships had arrived, problems arose when the first white settlers chose land in Little River, with Māori objecting to it.
 The Resident Agent of the Canterbury Association, John Robert Godley, exclaimed:This information has taken me completely by surprise, as it has always been understood by the Canterbury Association that the Crown was in possession of the whole district which they [the Canterbury Association] have been empowered to dispose of and convey.
 The Canterbury Settlement Act is evidently founded on the hypothesis that such is the fact.

 Governor Grey responded to the problem by stating that it could quickly be resolved and all that needed to happen was for the Canterbury Association to pay £200 for agreements that had already been reached.
 But Grey was mistaken, as Mantell's offer for reserves had never been accepted by Māori, and counter-claims by Māori had in turn not been accepted by Mantell.
 The issue was ignored for several more years until J. Grant Johnson was asked in 1856 by the native land purchase commissioner, Donald McLean, to try and settle the issue.
 Johnson, after a thorough investigation, concluded that Māori had never ceded the Akaroa block, and his offer of £200 and three reserves of 400 acre each at Ōnuku, Little River and Wainui was accepted.